Universality classes for purification in nonunitary quantum processes: Introduction

-In fact in the replica formalism it is possible to handle two problems in parallel: (i) effective models for monitored qubits, which involve products of random matrices ${m_1, \ldots, m_t}$ with the characteristic correlations induced by Born's rule,\footnote{In the effective model, the probability of the sequence ${(m_1, \ldots, m_t)}$ is proportional to $\Tr (m_tm_{t-1}\ldots m_1)^\dag(m_tm_{t-1}\ldots m_1)$.} and (ii) the more standard problem of a product $M_t=m_tm_{t-1}\ldots m_1$ of \textit{independent} random matrices $m_i$.
-The scaling of the entropies is also a natural question in the second setting.
-We argue that the two problems are in different universality classes, and that this is manifested by the scaling functions describing the mean values and statistical fluctuations of the entropies on timescales of order $t_*$.
-As an example, in Fig.~\ref{fig:intro} we show the the average von Neumann entropy (as a function of the scaling variable $t/t_*$) for the two types of problem, using numerical data thta is explained in Sec.~\ref{subsec:numerics}.
+In fact in the replica formalism it is possible to handle two problems in parallel: (i) effective models for monitored qubits, which involve products of random matrices ${m_1, \ldots, m_t}$ with the characteristic correlations induced by Born's rule,\footnote{In the effective model, the probability of a sequence ${(m_1, \ldots, m_t)}$ is proportional to $\Tr [(m_t m_{t-1}\ldots m_1)^\dag(m_t m_{t-1}\ldots m_1)]$.} and (ii) the more standard problem of a product $M_t=m_tm_{t-1}\ldots m_1$ of \textit{independent} random matrices $m_i$.
+The scaling of the entropies is a natural question in the second setting as well as in the first.
+We argue that the two problems are in different universality classes, and that this difference is manifested in the scaling functions describing the mean values and statistical fluctuations of the entropies on timescales of order $t_*$.
+As an example, in Fig.~\ref{fig:intro} we show the average von Neumann entropy (as a function of the scaling variable $t/t_*$) for the two types of problem, using numerical data that is explained in Sec.~\ref{sec:numerics}.